Mormon Boy

 —Lucie Arnaz, Tony Award Nominee

 "As someone who knew Steven at 18 years old, since our freshman year in college, I was overwhelmed in witnessing my friend's journey.
 It is no easy thing to live in authenticity and it takes enormous strength to look in the mirror and be honest with oneself.
-Confessions of a Mormon Boy transcends it's singularity with universal themes we can all relate to in our individual search for truth and meaning."
+Mormon Boy transcends it's singularity with universal themes we can all relate to in our individual search for truth and meaning."

 —Jennifer Simard, Two-time Tony Award Nominee